When can I move into my residence hall room?

 Can we decide to stay permanently tripled?

 Yes!
-Last year we had almost 30 rooms that decided to stay permanently tripled because they enjoyed living together.
+Each year we have a number of rooms that decided to stay permanently tripled because they enjoyed living together.
 All three roommates would need to sign a “permanent triple agreement” and return it to our office.
 Students who form a permanent triple will continue to receive the room discount until all rooms for that gender have been de-tripled.

 I'm worried my grades might suffer because I have extra roommates.
 Does that happen to students in triples?